 … make sure you take at least one bus ride.
 Most of the buses were in a dilapidated state, but I didn’t care since the ride cost only 65 cents one way.
 The first thing you will notice are unmarked bus stops.
 Once you spend some time taking buses you learn where to get on and get off.
 Just FYI, my bus stop was in front of a green-painted house.

 … during summer months, bring an umbrella with you.
 Costa Rica’s tropical rainy season is from June to August and frequent and abrupt thunderstorms are normal.
 This time of the year is often called the “green season” since the entire country seems to become lush and verdant.
 Beware of the mosquitoes that come with the season!

 … take advantage of the cornucopia of tropical fruits available for you.
-I had papaya, pineapples, bananas, berries, and guava everyday!!!
+I had papaya, pineapples, bananas, berries, and guava every day!!!

 … take cabs at night or in the midst of a sudden rainstorm.
 Mugging is quite frequent in San Jose so we were advised to walk in groups at night and to steer clear of areas where gang activities are prevalent.
-They are cheap and quick.

 … witness the sheer power of Arenal volcano’s eruption.

 … see Poas volcano and La Paz Waterfalls garden.

 … take in a tour of a coffee or banana plantation.

 … do canyoning (or canyoneering) and zip-line canopy tours.
 I will proudly display my bruises and cuts to anyone interested.

 … visit Manual Antonio.
 I absolutely loved, loved, loved Manual Antonio beach!
 It is nestled in Manual Antonio National Park and boasts white sand beaches and turquoise blue waters.
 However, keep an eye on the raccoons, monkeys, and iguanas on the beach.
 We had raccoons try to steal our clothes!
 It was quite a scary (and somewhat cute) sight.